A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Numerical results

 The situation of physiological hypoxia appears much more promising (Fig. \ref{fig:inverse}b).
-Again, we observe a decrease in the average epigenetic trait caused by virotherapy, as expected from the theoretical results; consequently, the tumour's invasion speed is also higher.
+Again, we observe a decrease in the average epigenetic trait caused by virotherapy, as expected from the theoretical results; consequently, the front speed of the tumour is also higher.
 Nevertheless, the cell lines selected are not too resistant to the infection and the tumour cell density appears comparable to that observed in the case of normoxia treated by a standard virus.
 The important consequence is that the effectiveness of oncolytic virotherapy can be increased by selecting the most appropriate kind of virus based on the oxygenation of the tumour.

 The comparison between the two kinds of oncolytic viruses in the case of physiological hypoxia is further elucidated in Fig. \ref{fig:hyp_comparison}, in which we consider the total number of cancer cells in the domain